dewitt4/Cloud-Custodain/docs/source/developer/packaging.rst

     this will carry over semver constraints.

   - `make pkg-freeze-setup` generate setup.py files from pyproject.toml
     with all dependencies frozen in setup.py.
-Note this is not currently transitive on the dep graph, just direct dependencis.

   - `make pkg-publish-wheel` increments version, builds wheels, lints, and publishes build to testpypi via twine.